-The factors that influence return on investment in respect of the Scheme are wide-ranging in circumstances where .
+The factors that influence return on investment in respect of the Scheme are wide-ranging in circumstances where the funds within the Scheme offer diversification across asset classes, geographies and/or sectors.
 Understanding how climate change has impacted AMP's funds under management during the period from 1 April 2024 to 31 March 2025 is therefore complex, and AMP is not presently able to identify with precision how climate change has impacted the Scheme during that period.